emschuch/dsp/05-python.md

 > Both lists and sets are a collection of elements, however a list is ordered and a set is unordered.
 In addition, sets do not contain duplicates, while a list may contain duplicate elements.
 >
 > A list may be used to keep track of elements that should remain in order.
 Say you roll a standard die 10 times and want to store the results: `rolls = [1, 4, 5, 2, 5, 3, 3, 6, 1, 2]`.
-Perhaps this is part of a 2 player game and you want to compare each roll to another player who also rolls 10 times.
+Perhaps this is part of a 2 player game and you want to compare rolls at each index for each player.
 Lists will work because they are ordered and allowed to have duplicates.
 >
 > Sets are good for removing duplicates.
 Say you have two list of students, one for the fall semester and one for spring.
 Combining the lists and turning it into a set will remove duplicates of any students who took both fall and spring classes.
 >
-> For both lists and sets an element can be found with `element in list` or `element in set`, and a `True` or `False` value will be returned.
-However, lists have additional methods such as `list.index(element)` (which returns an index to tell you exactly where in the list the first instance of an element exists), and `list.count(element)` (which returns how many times an element occurs).
+> For both lists and sets an element can be found with `element in list` or `element in set`, and a `True` value will be returned if the element is present.
+However, lists have additional methods such as `list.index(element)` (which returns an index to tell exactly where in the list the first instance exists), and `list.count(element)` (which returns how many times an element occurs).
 Sets do not have such methods because they are unordered, so there is no index, and elements are only able to occur once.

 ---